A speed and departure time optimization algorithm for the Pollution-Routing Problem: The proposed speed and departure time optimization algorithm

-In case of violation, two subproblems will be recursively solved.
-Any subproblem starting at the depot is now solved without fixing the departure time to $a_{\sigma_{1}}$ (as opposed to the method presented in \cite{KramerSVC14}).
-Indeed, the arrival time to the last customer of this sub-problem is already fixed.
-It is thus possible to evaluate the reference speed ``backwards'', deriving the best departure time at the depot (\mbox{Alg. \ref{ArrivalTimes}}, \mbox{Line 10}), and the arrival time at each customer.
-The other sub-problems are solved in a similar manner.
-For these cases, the starting date -- and possibly the arrival date to the last customer or depot -- are already set.
-The recursion is repeated until no violation is found.
+In case of violation, two subproblems are recursively solved.
+Any subproblem starting at the depot is now solved without fixing the departure time.
+Indeed, the arrival time to the last customer of this sub-problem is already fixed, such that it is possible to evaluate the reference speed ``backwards'', deriving the best departure time at the depot (\mbox{Alg. \ref{ArrivalTimes}}, \mbox{Line 10}), and the customer arrival times.
+The other sub-problems are similarly solved.
+The recursion is repeated until all constraints are satisfied.
+Finally, when arrival times are known for all customers, the associated speeds are revised in such a way that any speed below $v_\textsc{f}^{*}$ is replaced by $v_\textsc{f}^{*}$ and a waiting time (\mbox{Alg. \ref{ArrivalTimes}}, \mbox{Lines 22-24}).